-- 1. The Isoquants are illustrated in Figure 2.8 the so-called Leontief case, - 2.
+Figure 2.8: Isoquants: Leontief 2.
 If all prices are positive, we have a unique cost-minimising solution at A: to see this, draw any straight line with positive finite slope through A and take this as an isocost line; if we considered any other point B on the isoquant through A then an isocost line through B (same slope as the one through A) must lie above the one you have just drawn.